Twilight anesthesia

 Twilight anesthesia is an anesthetic technique where a mild dose of sedation is applied to induce anxiolysis (anxiety relief), hypnosis, and anterograde amnesia (inability to form new memories).
 The patient is not unconscious, but sedated.
 During surgery or other medical procedures, the patient is under what is known as a "twilight state", where the patient is relaxed and "sleepy", able to follow simple directions by the doctor, and is responsive.

 Generally, twilight anesthesia causes the patient to forget the surgery and the time right after.
 It is used for a variety of surgical procedures and for various reasons.
-Just like regular anesthesia, twilight anesthesia is designed to help a patient feel more comfortable and to minimize pain associated with the procedure being performed and to allow the medical practitioner to practice without interruptions.
+Like regular anesthesia, twilight anesthesia is designed to help a patient feel more comfortable and to minimize pain associated with the procedure being performed and to allow the medical practitioner to practice without interruptions.

 Overview

 Twilight anesthesia is also known as twilight sleep and allows an easy awakening and a speedy recovery time for the patient.
 Anesthesia is used to control pain by using medicines that reversibly block nerve conduction near the site of administration, therefore, generating a loss of sensation at the area administered.
-Close monitoring by the Anesthesia Provider will sometimes be provided, to help keep the patient comfortable during a medical procedure, along with other drugs to help relax the body.
+Close monitoring by the anesthesia provider will sometimes be provided, to help keep the patient comfortable during a medical procedure, along with other drugs to help relax the body.
 It can also help control breathing, blood pressure, blood flow, and heart rate and rhythm, when needed.

 There are four levels of sedation by anesthesia.